anthonymelchor/anthonymelchor/README.md

 # 👋 Hi, my name is Anthony Melchor
-I am a Systems Engineer with a Master's degree in the management and analysis of big data.
-I am also an AWS Solutions Architect with extensive experience in web platform and microservices development.
-I am passionate, a critical thinker, and a researcher.
-I possess excellent interpersonal skills and can mentor individuals and organizations in identifying digital solution opportunities, conducting systems analysis, and overseeing development.
+I am an experienced Python developer with strong problem-solving skills and attention to detail.
+I have a strong focus on designing, developing, and maintaining RESTful APIs using Python and related frameworks, such as Flask.
+I hold a Master's degree in Big Data Management and Analysis and hold certification as an AWS Solutions Architect.
+With over six years of experience as a software developer, I have contributed to various projects that have improved the performance, scalability, and security of web platforms and microservices.
+I am passionate about finding innovative solutions to complex problems and enjoy collaborating with diverse teams and clients.
+My goal is to leverage my skills and knowledge to create value and impact in the digital world.
+I am always eager to learn new technologies and methodologies and apply them to real-world scenarios.

 ## Skills: